 The Codex of Astronomy and Astrology of King Wenceslas

-The Astronomical-Astrological Codex of King Wenceslas is considered a gem of Gothic illumination and was created at the magnificent court of King Wenceslas IV of Bohemia (1361–1419), the uncrowned emperor of the Holy Roman Empire.
-This extraordinary manuscript was written by Wenceslas' court astronomer Terzysko, who incorporated ancient Jewish and Islamic texts into it.
-55 miniatures, 7 astrological figures, 3 gold initials, 114 opaque initials and 19 historiated initials describe the workings of the stars and impress with their extremely fine execution, their refined coloring, and the rich use of gold leaf and brush gold.
+The Astronomical-Astrological Codex of King Wenceslas is considered a a highly artistic gem of Gothic illumination and was created at the magnificent court of King Wenceslas IV of Bohemia (1361–1419), the uncrowned emperor of the Holy Roman Empire.
+This extraordinary manuscript was written by Wenceslas' court astronomer Terzysko, who also incorporated ancient Hebrew and Persian treatises from antiquity and the Middle Ages into it.
+A total of 55 miniatures, 7 astrological figures, 3 gold initials, 114 opaque initials and 19 historiated initials describe the workings of the celestial bodies and impress with their extremely fine execution, their refined coloring, and the rich use of gold leaf and brush gold.
 Thus, the large-format manuscript, made for the king's personal use, testifies to the rich artistic culture that Wenceslas cultivated at his court in Prague and that attracted many outstanding artists of his time.

 The Codex of Astronomy and Astrology of King Wenceslaus